javalikescript/luajls/doc_topics/manual.md

 Building upon a specific module may restrict the usage and portability.
 The idea is to abstract dependent external modules and to provide at least 2 implementations including a pure Lua one if possible.
 Accessing OS features is not enough, a higher level language is required to provide complex features such as HTTP client and server, Worker.

 The luajls module library exposes a set of APIs.
-The APIs are inspired by JavaScript and Java due to their similarity and their large usage.
+These APIs are inspired by JavaScript and Java due to their similarity and their large usage.
 The goal is to facilitate the learning and also the usage in combination with JavaScript for example when using an HTTP server or a WebView.
-The goal is to implement already existing, well-known APIs for example the handling of asynchronous tasks uses the Promise/A+ specification which is now part of JavaScript.
+The goal is to expose already existing, well-known APIs for example the handling of asynchronous tasks uses the Promise/A+ specification which is now part of JavaScript.
-The APIs support asynchronous operations to ease the development of complex features such as HTTP server.
+The APIs support asynchronous operations to ease the development with complex features such as an HTTP server or a graphical user interface.

 ### Main Principles